mLucas55/codevec/README.md

 Codevec is a semantic search tool for Python codebases that lets you find functions using plain English queries, no need to know exact function names or keywords to grep.

-It runs entirely on lightweight local models, so your code never leaves your machine.
-There are no API calls, usage limits, or external dependencies, and indexing a codebase takes only seconds.
+It runs entirely on lightweight local models, so indexing and searchin a codebase takes only seconds.
+Being entirely local, your code never leaves your machine, there are no API calls, no usage limits, and no external dependencies.

 Unlike general-purpose AI assistants, Codevec is purpose-built for code search.
 It focuses on quickly pinpointing relevant function definitions without verbose explanations, making it especially effective for navigating large or unfamiliar repositories.